 Using jest.mock is the opposite of TDD

-In a TypeScript based project, it is not typesafe, and does not alert you to incompatibilities in your test code.
+In a TypeScript based project, it is not type-safe, and does not alert you to incompatibilities in your test code.
 It is actively dangerous and helps cover up issues in your codebase.

-are not refactorable, nor easy to maintain.
+The paths passed to jest.mock are not simple to refactor, nor easy to maintain.

 There is another way!
-Describe your dependencies as interface

 type Widget = { id: string };